suchxs/BrokeCraft/README.md

 - Each vertical column loads or unloads based on the player’s height.

 ## Optimization
-### Burst Compiler
-- All Code must be Burst-compatible instead of vanilla C#
 ### Occlusion Culling and LOD
 - LOD meshes are combined to reduce draw calls
 - Hidden chunks (behind terrain) are not rendered at all